 Best Books For Entrepreneurs And Startups To Achieve Explosive Growth

 Explosive Growth: A Few Things I Learned While Growing To 100 Million Users - And Losing $78 Million

 By Cliff Lerner (Full Disclosure: This Is My Book)

 The Ultimate Playbook For Startups To Grow To 1 Million Users & More.
 Explosive Growth is a business book like no other.
-This compelling & inspiring narrative combines lively and often hilarious storytelling, proven tactics, and numerous case-studies to help your business achieve explosive growth.
+This compelling & inspiring narrative combines lively and often hilarious storytelling, proven tactics, 78 entrepreneur tips, and numerous case-studies to help your business achieve explosive growth.